slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Arm yourself with specific knowledge, accountability, and leverage.
 Specific knowledge is knowledge that you cannot be trained for.
 If society can train you, it can train someone else, and replace you.
 Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.
 Building specific knowledge will feel like play to you but will look like work to others.
 When specific knowledge is taught, it’s through apprenticeships, not schools.
 Specific knowledge is often highly technical or creative.
 It cannot be outsourced or automated.
 - Embrace accountability, and take business risks under your own name.
 Society will reward you with responsibility, equity, and leverage.
 The most accountable people have singular, public, and risky brands: Oprah, Trump, Kanye, Elon.
 - You cannot save your way to wealth.
+- When you’re finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.

+> *'To be wealthy, accumulate all those things that money can’t buy.' -- Kevin Kelly*

+### Nearly free stuff

-Nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.
+Books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.